amirrajan/nodekick/README.md

     cd ~/
     git clone https://github.com/amirrajan/nodekick.git
     cd nodekick
-    sudo npm install
+    npm install

 And start up the app using `forever` (this will keep the app running even if we log off).

-    sudo npm install forever -g
+    npm install forever -g

 Run the app

     forever start --spinSleepTime 10000 start.js

 That's it!
 You should now be able to hit the public IP for your box and should be able to play Nodekick!